LakeFS vs Sifflet

 The need for Git-like version control in data lakes.

-Data engineers and analysts looking for automated solutions to ensure data quality.
+Data engineers and analysts who need automated data validation and anomaly detection to ensure data reliability.

-- You want to detect anomalies in your data in real-time.
+- You want to reduce manual effort in monitoring data quality

-- Your team requires lineage tracking for data reliability.
+- Your team requires lineage tracking to understand data dependencies

 A canonical comparison across capabilities common to this category.
 Vendor-specific extras appear below in "Highlighted Features".